Japan Sumo Association: 2020s

 The COVID-19 pandemic in Japan forced the March 2020 tournament in Osaka to be held behind closed doors.
 The last time this occurred was in the June 1945 tournament, when only injured Pacific War veterans were invited to attend.
 This was followed by the cancellation of the May tournament.
 As a result, the association in 2021 had a deficit of 6.3 billion yen, the biggest in its history.
 The association's finances recovered by March 2024, with a surplus of 300 million yen.

 Also in 2020, the association, along with Nippon Professional Baseball and the Professional Golfers' Association of Japan, withdrew from the Japan Professional Sports Association.
 This occurred after the Cabinet Office issued a recommendation urging the Japan Professional Sports Association to reform its internal organization, which was inadequate to supervise other public interest incorporated foundations.

 In 2022, for the first time in its history, the association signed a partnership agreement with a local government, Sumida Ward, to revitalize the district by encouraging sumo wrestlers to visit schools, and promote sport and tourism.
+Other agreements also involve Chukyo University and Jissen Women's University in joint projects aimed at designing merchandise and volunteering at tournaments.

 In December 2023, the Labor Standards Inspection Office sent the association a rare demand letter for unpaid overtime owed to its administrative staff.
 Between June and October 2023, the association had also been the subject of five investigations, a rare number for a public interest incorporated foundation.
 In addition, the association was criticized for managerial problems and cases of moral harassment leading to the suspension of three administrative executives in September, without the situation changing according to the daily Nikkan Sports.

 Combat training sumo practiced by samurai during the Heian period.
 On the left the tachiawase and kazusashi.